Check out our updated Gallery to see pictures from our gig on Saturday, May 17th at La Jara Brewery!

 Buzz’s journey with music began before he was even born, with his father, a snare drummer and marching band instructor, drumming rhythms on his mother’s stomach.
 By age eight, Buzz was already tapping on everything with drumsticks, and his passion for rhythm only grew.
 After scraping together a makeshift drum kit with friends, he eventually bought his first set and started playing in local bands.
 His high school band Reliance performed over 50 gigs, including opening for The Altar Boys.

-As Buzz’s musical interests expanded, he began teaching himself guitar and quickly became a worship leader at his church.
-This led to opportunities such as producing an album to fund his college education and a postition as high school lead worship leader at Forest Home Christian Conference Center.
 Later, Buzz became an elementary music teacher for four years while continuing to serve as a worship leader and camp drummer.
 Today, he remains active in the Southern California music scene as a rhythm guitarist, singer, and guest worship leader -- all driven by his love for God, music, and connecting with others.